diegozea/MIToS.jl/docs/src/SIFTS.md

 You are free to access the `SIFTSResidue` fields in order to get the desired information.
 `SIFTSResidue` objects contain `db...` objects (sub-types of `DataBase`), with the cross referenced information.
-You should note that, except for the `PDBe` and `InterPro` fields, the fields are `Nullable`s objects so, you need to use the `get` function to access the `db...` object.
+You should note that, except for the `PDBe` and `InterPro` fields, the field values can be `missing`.
+The `ismissing` function is helpful to know if there is a `db...` object.
 For example, getting the UniProt residue name (one letter code of the amino acid) would be:

 ```@example sifts_simple
-ismissing(residue_data.UniProt) ? "" : get(residue_data.UniProt).name
+ismissing(residue_data.UniProt) ? "" : residue_data.UniProt.name
 ```

-That line of code returns an empty string if the UniProt field is null.
+That line of code returns an empty string if the UniProt field is `missing`.
 Otherwise, it returns a string with the name of the residue in UniProt.
-Because that way of access values in a Residue is too verbose, MIToS defines a more complex signature for `get`.
+Because that way of access values in a SIFT residue is too verbose, MIToS defines a more complex signature for `get`.
 Using MIToS `get` the previous line of code will be:

 ```@example sifts_simple